Research 2030: UC's 10-yr Strategic Plan for Research

 Facts + Figures

-The Office of Research is accelerating research at University of Cincinnati and economic growth in our region by connecting industry, government, and community leaders with the University of Cincinnati thought leaders and innovators.
-Together, we can positively impact the lives, environment, and the economy in our region and beyond.
+The Office of Research accelerates research at University of Cincinnati and economic growth in our region by connecting industry, government, and community leaders with UC thought leaders and innovators.
+Together, we can positively impact the lives, environment, and economy in our region and beyond.
 Some of our key research strengths are highlighted below.

 Bar chart icon